BrandonDuenas/House-Depot-Sales-by-Region/README.md

 ### Exploratory Data Analysis

-Through the Exploratory Data Analysis i looked to answer the following questions:
+The exploratory data Analysis aimed to answer the following questions:

-- What were the top 10 cities that provided the most revenue for the Company?
+- Which 10 cities generated the most revenue for the Company?
-- What was the amount of Total Sales made from customers in each of those top 10 cities?
+- What was the total revenue from customers in each of these top 10 cities?
-- What was the number of sales made from each of the top 10 Cities?
+- What was the total number of sales in each of the top 10 Cities?
-- How many products were Delivered to the top 10 cities?
+- How many products were delivered to each of the top 10 cities?
-- How many products were installed in customers houses in the top 10 cities?
+- How many products were installed in customers' homes in each the top 10 cities?

 ### Data Analysis

-I used some code to analyse the data in tableau by creating a Calculated Fields
+ I used calculated fields within Tableau to analyze the data
    ``` Tableau
 COUNT([Sale Price])<= WINDOW_AVG(COUNT([Sale Price]))
 ```